pnovok/HelloHBase/README.txt

-# Simple Java API code to interact with HBase
+#Java API code to interact with HBase

 This is a sample HBase Java API program which will do the following: